sbagh/stockExchange/README.md

 Stock exchange full-stack app.

+## Tech stack:

-## Tech stack used in the local build:
+# Tech stack used in local build:

 -  Node.js/Express, React, PostgreSQL, RabbitMQ, Socket.io

 ## Running the project

-To run project:
+# To run project:

 -  Install react and node modules
 -  Start each microservice's index.js and start react
 -  Create DBs locally and add records to user_accounts, user_portfolio, stock_data
--  Current local build uses rabbitMQ, download and install it
+-  Current local build uses rabbitMQ, download, install, and start it
 -  In the browser: select a user, see their portfololio, create buy/sell orders, cancel orders that have a status of "Open".

 ## Completed Functionalities:

-Functional requirements completed:
+# Functional requirements:

 -  Switch between users and view each user's portfolio and trade history
 -  See the latest stock prices
 -  Set buy and sell orders, which are matched by highest buy to highest sell order and drive the price of a stock similar to a real stock exchange
 -  See the order status of a trade (Pending, Open, Closed, Canceled) and cancel 'Open' trade orders

-Non functional requirements completed:
+# Non functional requirements:

 -  Migrated data storage from local JSON files to a PostgreSQL database
 -  Refactored application from a monolith to a microservices architecture:
 -  Created 5 microservices are: user accounts, user portfolio, stock data, stock ordering, and order matching